rorycl/ml-akn-client/src/marklogic/README.md

 it's "Find Case Law" service and is referenced widely in the TNA [ds-caselaw-custom-api-client](https://github.com/nationalarchives/ds-caselaw-custom-api-client) github code.

-This part of the repo is about setting up MarkLogic in docker and interacting with it to develop server-side processing of XML documents, much in the way one might utilise procedural SQL on a database server such as PostgreSQL or Oracle.
+This part of the repo is about setting up MarkLogic via Docker and interacting with it to develop server-side processing of XML documents using XQuery and XSLT, much in the way one might utilise procedural SQL on a database server such as PostgreSQL or Oracle.

 ## About MarkLogic